Slotting Architecture · 16 min read

 try:

-result = self.engine.assign_optimal_location(request, locations)
+result = self.engine.assign_optimal_location(

-if result.status == "ASSIGNED" and result.confidence_score >= 0.6:
+if result.status == "ASSIGNED" and result.confidence_score >= self.min_confidence:

 return result